 So in terms of solid foundational work, this is a core truth that I want to get into your thinking today.
 Something seemingly as “simple” as trusting in life, and the relaxation that giving ourselves permission to trust can bring, in fact impacts what we are able to create.

 That’s both the good news and the challenge, right?
 Right.
 Now dive on into my podcast episode 2 for more on trust.
-And share your questions with me here. :)
+And share your questions with me, right here. :)